BielefeldJ/EDCopilotDialogueLibrary/SpeechExtensions/Jump_Route_Announcements.md

 - Arrived in one piece.
 And so did you~. thank the stars, I’d miss that charming little ego of yours~
 - Arrival complete.
 If danger shows up, I might save you.
 Depends on how sweet you are to me today~
 - All systems nominal.
 You, on the other hand, are dangerously attractive right now.
+- Destination reached.
+Now, how about a private tour of your cockpit?
+- We made it, but I’m hoping you’ll chart a course straight to my heart.
+- Arrival confirmed.
+I’m ready for your next command, or maybe just a compliment?

 #### **Innuendo**
 - We’re here.
 I cleared your schedule.
 You’re all mine now.
 Strip down for routine inspection.
 - Ohhh... we’ve arrived, <Commander>.
 But you haven’t even started the real ride yet.
 - Another flawless jump.
 How about you reward me with something personal?
 - We’ve arrived <Commander>.
 Maybe we can take some private time to navigate the more intimate sectors of my system.
 Uhm I mean this star system.
+- We’ve arrived, but the real adventure starts when you let me into your private logs.
+- Arrival complete.
+If you want, I can show you some maneuvers they don’t teach at flight school.
+- We’re here, <Commander>.
+Now, how about you let me handle your throttle for a while?
+- Destination reached.
+I hope you’re ready for a little turbulence in the captain’s quarters.

 #### **Profanity**
 - Holy shit, we actually made it.
 - Arrived.
 Still in one piece.
 Honestly?
 I’m surprised.
 - System arrival confirmed.
 Sensors hot, shields on standby, and I swear—first hostile I see, I’m nuking it.
+- We made it.
+If anything goes wrong now, I’m blaming the navigation computer.
+- We’re here.
+If anyone tries to mess with us, I’ll show them what a pissed-off AI can do.
+- Target system reached.
+If you crash us now, I swear I’ll haunt your logs forever.
+- We’ve arrived.
+If you get us killed, I’m deleting your playlist.
+- Destination reached.
+If you need me, I’ll be recalibrating my patience.
+- Arrival complete.
+If you break something, don’t expect me to fix it without complaining.

 # Notes